Sexy Love

-"Sexy Love" is the fourth and final US single and the second and final international single released from American R&B singer Ne-Yo's debut album, In My Own Words (2006).
-The song reached number seven on the Billboard Hot 100.
-In the United Kingdom, the single charted at number 21 on downloads alone.
-It rose 16 places and peaked at number five once the physical single was released.
+"Sexy Love" is a song by American R&B singer Ne-Yo.
+It was released on June 6, 2006, as the fourth and final North American single from his debut studio album, In My Own Words (2006).
+Outside North America, it served as the album's second and final single except in Australia, where "When You're Mad" was also released.
+"Sexy Love" peaked at number seven on the US Billboard Hot 100 and number five on the UK Singles Chart.

 Background

 Unlike his previous song "So Sick", "Sexy Love" describes a man's feelings towards his girlfriend and that he is deeply in love with her that he's somewhat addicted to her, and that there's nothing better he'd rather do than to be with his girlfriend.
 Ne-Yo performed the song on the July 6, 2006, episode of So You Think You Can Dance.
 On June 27, 2006, he also performed it at the 2006 BET Awards.
 A remix of the song was made, featuring Candace Jones.
 Another remix was featuring Roc-A-Fella artist Tru Life.
 There is also a remix to the song that features rapper Joe Budden as well as a version that features rapper Juelz Santana.